CharlieHesuda/XAML-/Contribution-Guidelines.md

 Issues that [are tagged with up-for-grabs](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit/labels/up-for-grabs) are available for anyone to work on.
 Simply leave a comment on the issue indicating that you are working on it to avoid doing duplicate work.
 If you decide not to complete it, please leave another comment so other people know it is available to be worked on.

 ## Wiki
 If you come accross an issue in the Wiki, or you simply want to contribute content please feel free to make any needed changes directly.
 A pull request and approval process are not necessary.
-If you would like to discuss potential changes this can be done in the [gitter channel](https://gitter.im/ButchersBoy/MaterialDesignInXamlToolkit).
+If you would like to discuss potential changes this can be done in the [gitter channel](https://gitter.im/ButchersBoy/MaterialDesignInXamlToolkit) or in the [discussion tab](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit/discussions).

 ## Improving bug reports
 When a new issue is filed it often takes time simply to verify the bug before a fix can be done.
 This process gets more difficult if the bug report is incomplete.
 Things you can to to help in this area.